I’ve shared my recipe for Tostones before. What’s new is the Avocado Crema! It’s creamy, delicious and super easy to make.

 Add all ingredients to a wide-mouth mason jar.
 Blend until smooth and creamy with an immersion blender (or use a food processor).
 Taste for seasoning and adjust salt or lime juice as required.

-Preheat a cast-iron or heavy-bottomed skillet over medium heat.
-Meanwhile, peel the plantains and cut into 1/2" discs on a bias.
+Preheat a cast-iron or non-stick skillet over medium heat.
+Meanwhile, peel the plantains and cut into 1" discs on a bias.